richard-warren/locomotionAnalysis/modelling/README.md

 - [ ] bayesian methods for filtering tongue and whisker locations, incorporating prior information about location (in mouth, and maximally retracted)

 # todo(ne)
+- [X] write matlab code to handle to experiment conditions (surprise, omission)
+- [X] speed up getNeuralResponses by computing all neurons at once!
 - [X] incorporate getKinematicData into autoAnalyze() and make sure diagnostic plots are produced
 - [X] percentile limits for epochs
 - [X] check spike width is narrow enough for fast licking